brftherese/ircAndroid/README.md

 - Suggestions drop-down appears when typing `/` commands or `@nick` mentions.
 - Long-press a username in the Users list or a chat row to open moderation actions (op/deop/voice/kick/ban); options stay disabled unless your nick currently has the right mode.
 - Buffers can be muted, marked read, and switched quickly via the sidebar or AssistChip shortcuts.
+- Sharing a URL automatically spawns a preview card (title + description + host).
+Tapping the card opens the link; previews are fetched on-device with strict size/time limits to avoid loading unsafe content.

 ### Mentions Drawer